 All performances of Shakespeare in Sanborn Park begin promptly at 7pm.

-Adult tickets for Shakespeare in Sanborn Park are $25, with a discount to $20 for seniors, and college students or educators with proper ID.
+Adult tickets for Shakespeare in Sanborn Park are $25, with a discount to $20 for seniors, government employees or military, and college students or educators with proper ID.

 Youth 17 years of age or under can attend for FREE, with a paid adult admission.
 Although children attend for free, they are still required to reserve a ticket.